Rumyan Hovsepyan

-Rumyan Hovsepyan (Ռումյան Հովսեփյան, born 13 November 1991) is an Armenian football player who plays for Alashkert.
-Hovsepyan is also a member of the Armenia national football team.
+Rumyan Hovsepyan (Ռումյան Հովսեփյան, born 13 November 1991) is an Armenian football player who plays for Lernayin Artsakh.
+Hovsepyan is also a former member of the Armenia national football team.
 He usually plays as a defensive midfielder.

 Career

 Club

 Hovsepyan left Shirak on 9 June 2017 by mutual consent.

 On 26 June 2019 he signed a contract with the newly promoted to the Bulgarian First League team Arda Kardzhali.
 On 27 July, he scored the historic first ever goal for the team from Kardzhali in the top division of Bulgarian football, netting the equalizer in the 3:1 home win over Beroe.

+In August 2025, Hovsepyan joined Armenian First League side Lernayin Artsakh.

 International

 Hovsepyan played his first international game with the national team on 27 May 2014, in a friendly against the United Arab Emirates.
 He scored his first international goal on his debut match.